djplaner/word-to-canvas-module/README.md

     Recognising specific Word styles to be converted to HTML classess for creating Canvas items.
 4. HTML split and converted into collection of Javascript objects largely matching the Canvas API JSON
 5. Module being created and items being added
-  - Items supported include: creating new pages, sub-headers and external URLs; and, add existing: assignments, files, discussions, (old) quizzes, and pages.
+  - Items supported include: creating new pages, sub-headers and external URLs; and, add existing: assignments, files, discussions, (old) quizzes, external tool, and pages.
-  - TODO: external tool

 To be done